Gus Grissom

-Early life and education
+Early life

-Virgil Ivan Grissom was born in the small town of Mitchell, Indiana, on April 3, 1926, to Dennis David Grissom (1903–1994), a signalman for the Baltimore and Ohio Railroad, and Cecile King Grissom (1901–1995), a homemaker.
-Virgil was the family's second child (an older sister died in infancy shortly before his birth).
+Virgil Ivan Grissom was born in the small town of Mitchell, Indiana, on April 3, 1926, to Dennis David Grissom, a signalman for the Baltimore and Ohio Railroad, and Cecile King Grissom, a homemaker.
+Virgil was the family's second child; his older sister, Lena, died a year prior to Gus' birth.
 He was followed by three younger siblings: a sister, Wilma, and two brothers, Norman and Lowell.
 Grissom started school at Riley grade school.
-His interest in flying began in that time, building model airplanes.
+His interest in flying began during that time, building model airplanes.
 He received his nickname when his friend was reading his name on a scorecard upside down and misread "Griss" as "Gus".

 As a youth, Grissom attended the local Church of Christ, where he remained a lifelong member.
 He joined the local Boy Scout Troop and earned the rank of Star Scout.
 Grissom credited the Scouts for his love of hunting and fishing.
 He was the leader of the honor guard in his troop.
 His first jobs were delivering newspapers for The Indianapolis Star in the morning and the Bedford Times in the evening.
 In the summer he picked fruit in area orchards and worked at a dry-goods store.
 He also worked at a local meat market, a service station, and a clothing store in Mitchell.

 Grissom started attending Mitchell High School in 1940.
 He wanted to play varsity basketball but he was too short.
 His father encouraged him to find sports he was more suited for, and he joined the swimming team.
 Although he excelled at mathematics, Grissom was an average high school student in other subjects.
 He graduated from high school in 1944.

 In addition, Grissom occasionally spent time at a local airport in Bedford, Indiana, where he first became interested in aviation.
 A local attorney who owned a small plane would take him on flights and taught him the basics of flying.